runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aelfae.md

 Hyena 'fae form large tribes of related females and their offspring, plus several unrelated adult males.
 Hyena tribes are matriarchal, with a strong dominance hierarchy.
-Female members are always dominant over make members.
+Female members are always dominant over male members.
 When juvenile males reach maturity, they leave the tribe.
 Hyena 'fae tribes tend to be fairly large, consisting of 20 - 80 individuals.
 Clans are semi-nomadic, often constructing temporary dwellings that they use for a few months to a few years, before moving